getkyo/kyo/README.md

 }
 ```

-While the companion object of `App` provides utility methods to run isolated effectful computations, it's crucial to approach these with caution.
+While the companion object of `KyoApp` provides utility methods to run isolated effectful computations, it's crucial to approach these with caution.
 Direct handling of effects like `IOs` through these methods can compromise referential transparency, an essential property for functional programming.

 ```scala
 import kyo.concurrent.fibers._